Hayden Electric Hosts Company Electrical Safety Training Day

-Company President George F. Hayden said, “The most important thing we do everyday at both Hayden Electric and The Howard Company is focus on safety; that is priority number one for us.
+Company President George F. Hayden said, “The most important thing we do every day at both Hayden Electric and The Howard Company is focused on safety; that is priority number one for us.
 We have a strong company culture surrounding safety and our goal is to be safe 24 hours a day on our job sites.
-We have the best electrical construction companies in the region consisting of the best electricians, team members and project managers.
-Our goal is to continue to operate at a high level of professionalism and safety each time we step foot on a job site, which will allows us to continue to grow as a company.”
+We have the best electrical construction companies in the region, consisting of the best electricians, team members, and project managers.
+Our goal is to continue to operate at a high level of professionalism and safety each time we step foot on a job site, which will allow us to continue to grow as a company.”

 Hayden Electric’s annual Safety Day program in part has contributed to the company earning approximately 25 Safety Training Evaluation Process (STEP) awards from the Associated Builders and Contractors (ABC) for the ongoing development of a company safety program.
 Hayden Electric received a Gold award this year, and The Howard Company was the recipient of the Silver award.

 A catered lunch was provided for the employees.
 With a voucher courtesy of Hayden, employees had the opportunity to purchase safety boots or tools from a mobile boot and Carhartt vendor and from various tool and equipment vendors, all of whom were on-site for the day.

 With the recent devastating effects of hurricanes in the United States, George Hayden challenged employees to help with relief efforts through monetary donations.
 The company set up a collection box on safety day for any employee wishing to make a contribution.
 First, Hayden began by donating ten dollars for every Hayden and Howard employee.
 Additionally, for any amount an employee contributed, Hayden matched the amount.
 By the end of the week’s deadline, the Hayden check totaled more than $2,000.00 from company-matched donations by Hayden and Howard employees.
 This money will be sent to The American Red Cross for hurricane relief work in Texas, Florida and Puerto Rico.